AdobeDocs/campaign-classic.en/help/delivery/using/understanding-delivery-failures.md

 >[!NOTE]
 >
->For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, all messages may be sent with Momentum.
-In this case, the bounce qualifications in the **[!UICONTROL Delivery log qualification]** table are no longer used.
-Momentum will determine the bounce type and qualification, and send back that information to Campaign.
+>For hosted or hybrid installations, if you have upgraded to the Enhanced MTA, the bounce qualifications in the **[!UICONTROL Delivery log qualification]** table are no longer used.
+The Enhanced MTA will determine the bounce type and qualification, and send back that information to Campaign.
 >
->For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/delivery-best-practices.html).
+>For more on the Adobe Campaign Enhanced MTA, refer to this [document](https://helpx.adobe.com/campaign/kb/campaign-enhanced-mta.html).

 ### Email management rules {#email-management-rules}